sherbahadurpun/reactjs-nextjs-projects/README.md

 # reactjs-nextjs-projects
-The repository for all my React.js and Next.js projects
+A repository for all my React.js and Next.js projects